deshollow/deshollow/README.md

 ###

-<p align="left">A Marketing Manager who on an exciting journey to transition an iOS Developer.
+<p align="left">I’m a Marketing Manager who on an exciting journey to transition an iOS Developer.
 I want my code to be useful and delight users and myself.</p>

 ###